 Modern slavery is not inevitable.

-We have the power to prevent exploitation, bring exploiters to justice and ensure victim/survivors are identified and can access meaningful support.
+We have the power to prevent exploitation, bring exploiters to justice and ensure victims and survivors are identified and can access meaningful support.
 Only by working together can this be achieved.

 We look forward to working with you to deliver an approach which is collaborative, trauma-informed, intersectional, gender-informed, and above all puts survivor voices and specialist services as its heart.

-Need Support?
+Need support?

 In an emergency, always call 999.
-If you come across anything suspicious or need support, contact the Modern Slavery Helpline, 08000 121 700 (open 24/7).
+If you come across anything suspicious or need support, contact the Modern Slavery Helpline on 08000 121 700 - the line is open 24/7.